 I have been inundated with a request for instructions on how to make my elderflower syrup so I have finally decided to reveal my own elderflower syrup recipe.
-If people start drinking a refreshing drink made with elderflower syrup instead of coca cola or other over-priced, coloured, fizzy water, then I’ll be a happy man.
-If you choose to follow these instructions then you do entirely at your own risk and if you die while drinking your elderflower syrup, please don’t come running to me to complain.
+If people start drinking a refreshing drink made with elderflower syrup instead of coca cola or other over-priced fizzy water, then I’ll be a very happy man.
+If you choose to follow these instructions then you do entirely at your own risk so if you die while drinking your elderflower syrup, please don’t come running to me to complain.

 First of all you’ll need some elderflowers.
 Depending on where you live, they could be in flower from late April until the end of July.
-If you’re lucky enough to live in a mountainous area then you could get a supply over a three month period as they blossom later, the further up the mountain you go.
-Make sure you have the right flower.There are some similar looking plants which will not make a refreshing drink.
+If you’re lucky enough to live in a mountainous area then you could get a supply over a three month period as they flower later, the further up the mountain you go.
+Make sure you have the right flower.There are plants which look similar to elderflower but which will not make a refreshing drink.

-Collect them from a area which is well away from roads and any other forms of pollution.
+Collect them from an area which is well away from roads and any other forms of pollution.
 Don’t pick too many heads from one bush as birds feed on the berries in September.
 The quantity here is enough for about 5 litres of syrup.
-(Click on the image to see it in more detail).

-Get some lemons rather than a plastic bottle of lemon juice.
-Try to get ones that are untreated – check out your local bio store – with regular lemons, the peel is covered in loads of chemicals.
+Get some real lemons rather than a plastic bottle of lemon juice.
+Try to get ones that are untreated – check out your local bio store – as the peel of regular lemons is covered in loads of chemicals.
 Rinse them to get rid of any dust.

 While you’re waiting for the sugar to dissolve, grate the lemons.
 Try not to get too much pith as this will affect the taste.
 Once grated, throw the lemon peel into the sugary solution.

-It is a good idea to rinse the elderflower heads before putting them into the elderflower syrup.
+It is a good idea to give the elderflower heads a shake before putting them into the elderflower syrup.
 Also remove any dead mice, bugs, leaves etc. Stir the mixture well.
-It doesn’t have to be heated but will probably still be warm.
+It doesn’t have to be heated but it will probably still be warm.
 Make sure there is no sugary sludge at the bottom of your pan.

 And finally, the bottling process.
 Sterilise your bottles by putting them in an oven on low heat for around ten minutes – if it is too hot, they’ll crack.
 Remove the elderflower heads from the syrup then decant the syrup into the bottles through a sieve.
 Store in a cool dark place.